TruongHoangPhuLoc/truonghoangphuloc.github.io/_posts/2025-01-03-geolocation-visualization.markdown

 title: "How I Geolocated and Visualized Internet Requests Hitting My Publicly Available Sites for HomeLab"
 ---
 # How I Geolocated and Visualized Internet Requests Hitting My Publicly Available Sites for HomeLab
-Currently, when engineering and implementing centralized logging system.
-I realized that the need for IP-based geolocation and visualization was really essential.
+Currently, when engineering and implementing centralized logging system, I realized that the need for IP-based geolocation and visualization was really essential.
 By correlating this information with log fields, I would be able to do further security analyses(determine anomalous patterns), traffic optimization, or even do some analyses relating to business(who visited our sites the most and what their countries are?),...
 Therefore, I needed a technique that is somehow able to geolocate and visualize the requests containing public IPs.
 At first, there was such confusion about where I should get started.
 Thankfully, after having the basic foundation of ELK and searching for solutions, I found a blog series that was the fundamental and gave me the starting points that I derived from.
 The series I found can be found here: [Setting Up Kibana Dashboards for NGINX Log Data](https://ruan.dev/blog/2019/04/02/setup-kibana-dashboards-for-nginx-log-data-to-understand-the-behavior).

 ## Integrating the Solution into My Existing Infrastructure